thomastay/saz-tools/README.md

 ## Installation

-If you have Go installed, using [`go get`] to install a global module is the easiest way:
+If you have [Go] installed, using [`go get`] to install a global module is the easiest way:

     $ GO111MODULE=off go get -u github.com/prantlf/saz-tools/...

+If you have [Node.js] installed, you can use [NPM] to install a global module easily:

+    npm -i saz-tools

-You can also install the latest version of the tools using [GoBinaries]:
+You can also install the latest version of the tools using [GoBinaries] without any developer tools:

     curl -sf https://gobinaries.com/prantlf/saz-tools | sh